knaaptime/seg_networks/paper/methods_graphs.md

 results in a further potential travel distance.

 Circuity is a measure of the "windingness" of a city's streets.
-It is a ratio of an edge's network distance to the euclidean distance between its starting and ending nodes.
+It is a ratio of an edge's network distance to the Euclidean distance between its starting and ending nodes.
 In stylized terms, it represents the difference between walking between any two intersections and flying between them.
 For example, a mountain switchback trail would have a higher circuity measure than a flight of stairs that connected the same two origins and destinations.
-The former would be easier to traverse because of its less intense elevation, but the path would sacrifice greater distance traveled as a result.
+The former would be easier to traverse because of its lesser slope, but the path would sacrifice greater distance traveled as a result.
 Here, our measure of circuity is the average taken over all edges in the network.
-All else equal, we would expect that a lower circuity measure would result in a lower $\Delta_{\tilde{H}}$ because network distance is closer to euclidean distance.
+All else equal, we would expect that a lower circuity measure would result in a lower $\Delta_{\tilde{H}}$ because network distance is closer to Euclidean distance.